BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

 ## OPTIONS

 `-h`, `--help`

-    show a help message and exit
+:   Show a help message and exit.

 `-V`, `--version`

-    show the version number and exit
+:   Show the version number and exit.

-`--delimiter D`
-    the string or regular expression separating work unit command lines (default: newline); as an example, this could be `\0` if you were using null-delimited sets of arguments

 `-n N`, `--ntasks N`

-    number of CPUs required by each unit of work (default: 1)
+:   Number of CPUs required by each unit of work (default: 1).

 `-G N`, `--gpus N`

-    number of GPUs required by each unit of work (default: 0)
+:   Number of GPUs required by each unit of work (default: 0).

 `-m N{K|M|G}`, `--mem N{K|M|G}`

-    memory required by each unit of work; mutually exclusive with `--mem-per-cpu` and `--mem-per-gpu`
+:   Memory required by each unit of work; mutually exclusive with `--mem-per-cpu` and `--mem-per-gpu`.

 `--mem-per-cpu N{K|M|G}`

-    memory required by each CPU (default: 2G); mutually exclusive with `--mem` and `--mem-per-gpu`
+:   Memory required by each CPU (default: 2G); mutually exclusive with `--mem` and `--mem-per-gpu`.

 `--mem-per-gpu N{K|M|G}`

-    memory required by each GPU; mutually exclusive with `--mem` and `--mem-per-cpu`
+:   Memory required by each GPU; mutually exclusive with `--mem` and `--mem-per-cpu`.

 `-t D-HH:MM:SS`, `--time D-HH:MM:SS`

-    time required by each unit of work; see **sbatch(1)** for formatting (default: 1 hour)
+:   Time required by each unit of work; see **sbatch(1)** for formatting (default: 1 hour)

 `-U CPUs,GPUs,mem,time`, `--work-unit-size CPUs,GPUs,mem,time`

-    Allocation size of each work unit, with respective formats those of -n, -G, -m, and -t (1,0,2048M,60 by default);
+:   Allocation size of each work unit, with respective formats those of -n, -G, -m, and -t (1,0,2048M,60 by default).
-    this supersedes `-n`, `-G`, `--mem-per-cpu`, and `-t` if specified
+    This supersedes `-n`, `-G`, `--mem-per-cpu`, and `-t` if specified.

 `-T CPUs,GPUs,mem,time`, `--array-task-size CPUs,GPUs,mem,time`

-    Desired allocation size of each array task, with the same format as -U (8,2,16384M,720 by default); `-T` is ignored if it isn't sufficiently large to allow the job array to submit
+:   Desired allocation size of each array task, with the same format as -U (8,2,16384M,720 by default); `-T` is ignored
+    if it isn't sufficiently large to allow the job array to submit

+`-a argfile, --arg-file argfile`

+:   Use `argfile` as input rather than stdin.
+Can be specified multiple times, in which case all combinations of inputs
+    from each argument file will be used.
+If specified, `stdin` will be passed to the work unit commands.

 `-l output.log`, `--logfile output.log`

-    `slurm-auto-array` log file; setting to `/dev/null` will suppress all output, including output and error files (default `slurm-auto-array-%A.log`)
+:   `slurm-auto-array` log file; setting to `/dev/null` will suppress all output, including output and error files
+    (default `slurm-auto-array-%A.log`).

 `-o output.out`, `--output output.out`

-    File (with optional formatting) to which to write stdout for each array task; only a subset of sbatch's formatting options are supported, namely `%%`, `%a`, `%A`, `%N`, `%u`, and `%x`; see sbatch(1) (default `slurm-auto-array-%A_%a.out`); you can also specify `%0` to replace the command being run, `%1` to replace its first argument, `%2` to replace the second, etc.
+:   File (with optional formatting) to which to write stdout for each array task; only a subset of sbatch's formatting
+    options are supported, namely `%%`, `%a`, `%A`, `%N`, `%u`, and `%x`; see sbatch(1) (default `slurm-auto-array-%A_%a.out`).
+You can also specify `%0` to replace the command being run, `%1` to replace its first argument, `%2` to replace the second, etc.

 `-e output.err`, `--error output.err`

-    Analogous to `-o`, but for stderr; defaults to the file specified by `-o`
+:   Analogous to `-o`, but for stderr; defaults to the file specified by `-o`.

+`--delimiter D, --exterior-delimiter D`

+:   The string or regular expression separating work unit command lines (default: newline).
+As an example, this could be
+    `\0` if you were using null-delimited sets of arguments.

+`--interior-delimiter D`

+:   The string or regular expression separating arguments within a work unit's command line.
+Python's `shlex` is used by
+    default, so you can quote arguments as you would probably expect.

 `-v`, `--verbose`

-    print verbose output (default: no)
+:   Print verbose output (default: no).

 `--dry-run`

-    don't submit; print what would have been done (default: no)
+:   Don't submit; print what would have been done (default: no).

+`::: args`

+:   Run the given command on each of the arguments (separated by the interior delimiter) that follow `:::`.
+Specified
+    after the command.
+Multiple sets of `:::` can be specified, in which case the arguments will be crossed.
+For example, `slurm-auto-array -- echo ::: a b c ::: 1 2` will print every combination of the letter and number arguments (`a 1`, `a 2`, `b 1`, ...), for six total work units.
+If this is specified, stdin will be passed to the work unit command rather than being used as arguments.

+`:::+ args`

+:   Behaves similarly to `:::`, but pairs its arguments with the previous arguments rather than crossing them.
+For
+    example, `slurm-auto-array -- echo ::: a b c :::+ 1 2 3 4` will print `a 1`, `b 2`, and `c 3`.
+If the argument lists
+    are of different length, the longer list is truncated.

+`:::: argfiles`

+:   Similar to `:::`, but using argument files (see `--arg-file`) rather than arguments.

+`::::+ argfiles`

+:   `::::+` is to `::::` as `:::+` is to `:::`.

 Since `slurm-auto-array` is a thin wrapper over `sbatch`, any argument that `slurm-auto-array` doesn't recognize is passed directly to `sbatch`; this means that you can specify constraints, partitions, job names, etc. A few `sbatch`